Looking for services?

 - System redesign

-Beginning in fiscal year 2021, phase two of the disability services action plan will undergo additional evaluation to determine when, over the next five years, implementation will occur.
+Phase two of the disability services action plan has begun and HHS is evaluating each of the 27 recommendations to determine when, over the next five years, implementation will occur.
 Each recommendation slated for implementation will have to meet the following criteria:

 - Have a variety of ongoing projects across the disability continuum and across disability communities